kubernetes/community/contributors/design-proposals/daemonset-update.md

 const (
 	// DaemonSetTemplateGenerationKey is the key of the labels that is added
-	// to daemon set pods to distinguish between old and new pod templates
+	// to daemon set pods and history to distinguish between old and new pod
-	// during DaemonSet template update.
+	// templates during DaemonSet template update.
 	DaemonSetTemplateGenerationKey string = "pod-template-generation" )
 ```